-- 1) Sample is delivered to analyzer at flow rate of 150-400ml/min - 2) Low concentration solution (100ppb) is placed in the container CAL1. - 3) High concentration solution (1ppm) is placed in the container CAL2. - 4) The high and low solution concentrations need to be entered in the system under CALIBRATION SETUP.
-Refer to Section 3.5.2.1 for more details. - 5) The Grab Sample bottle is empty or disconnected.
+- 1) Low concentration solution (100ppb) is placed in the container CAL1 (LOW). - 2) High concentration solution (1ppm) is placed in the container CAL2 (HIGH). - 3) The high and low solution concentrations need to be entered in the system under CALIBRATION SETUP.
+Refer to Section 3.5.2.1 for more details.